simplicitesoftware/docker/README.md

 Add Simplicit&eacute;&reg; platform to a server image
 -----------------------------------------------------

+> **Note**: consider using the `simplicite/platform:<tag>` images prior to rebuilding your own images like described here.

-To add a Simplicit&eacute;&reg; platform instance to the server image you need to create an image from the server image:
+To add a Simplicit&eacute;&reg; platform instance to the server image you need to create an image from the server image using:

-	vi Dockerfile

-With this content:

 ```
-FROM simplicite/server[:<tag>]
+FROM simplicite/server:<tag>
-ADD <path to your Simplicit&eacute;&reg; webapp> /usr/local/tomcat/webapps/ROOT
+COPY <path to your Simplicit&eacute;&reg; webapp> /usr/local/tomcat/webapps/ROOT
 ```

 > **Note**: the above path must be inside the build directory